ryamgoh/ryamgoh/README.md

 ## 🐊 About Me
 I am a Full Stack Developer <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif" width="30"> from Singapore.

-- :telescope: I’m working as a Software Engineer and contributing to frontend and backend for building web applications.
+- :telescope: I’m Software Engineer working from the Bay Area building impactful products for the underserved in society.

-- :seedling: Exploring Technical Content Writing.

-- :zap: In my free time, I solve problems on GeeksforGeeks and read tech articles.
+- :zap: In my free time, I use datacamp to learn new skills and read tech news on Youtube

 - :mailbox:How to reach me: [![Linkedin Badge](https://img.shields.io/badge/-kakbar-blue?style=flat&logo=Linkedin&logoColor=white)](https://linkedin.com/in/ryann-goh)